 Vulnerable Populations Housing Needs Assessment

-A comprehensive assessment of vulnerable populations’ housing needs in the Whistler community.
+An assessment of vulnerable populations’ housing needs in the Whistler community.

 Overview

-• Emergency shelters;
+• Emergency

-• Transitional and supportive housing;
+• Transitional

-• Supportive rental housing;
+• Supportive

-• Non-market rental housing; and
+• Non-market rental housing

 Timeline

-• Project planning – winter 2023
+• Project planning – Winter 2023

-• Stakeholder engagement – spring 2023
+• Stakeholder engagement – Spring 2023

-• Final report – fall 2023
+• Final report – March 2024

 Community Engagement

-• Service Provider Focus Group – to involve housing and social services providers in the engagement process.
+• Service Provider Focus Group â€“ housing and social services providers

-• Public Sector Focus Group – to involve public sector workers in the engagement process.
+• Public Sector Focus Group â€“ public sector workers

 Partners and Sponsors